Cosmo-Tech/azure-platform-deployment-tools/How-to guides/Resize an AKS node pool.md

 az aks upgrade --resource-group "<resource_group>" --name "<AKS_cluster_name>" --kubernetes-version "<target_version>"
 ```

-## Update steps
+## Resizing steps

-It is not possible to migrate the VM size of a node.
-The procedure requires to create a new one, and delete the old one afterwards.
+It is not possible to update the VM size of a node.
+The procedure requires to create a new node pool, and delete the old one afterwards.

 **Create new node pool**